sailfishos-oneplus5/important/DEBUGGING.md

 ```
 and also via most of the GUI Linux file managers (Windows requires [an explorer extension](http://swish-sftp.org/) or [a seperate client](https://winscp.net/eng/index.php)).

+**NOTE:** The SSH scp command can also be used over the telnet `192.168.2.15` IP when connected locally!

 If nothing else works you can boot the device to TWRP and get the logs from there in whichever way you prefer.